 When Should You Clean Your Solar Panels?

 The schedule for cleaning solar panels varies.
 If you are in a heavily polluted place, you may need to clean it after a few months.
-In a fresher area with less pollution, sometimes rain does the job, and other times you may need to manually clean it.
+In a fresher area with less pollution, sometimes rain does the job, and other times you may need to clean it manually.
 On seldom occasions, you might need the help of professional solar panel cleaners.

 How to Clean Solar Panels?